melles1991/usecuewebsite/_posts/en/2020-08-07-the-problem-with-multi-purpose-themes.md

 ## Is it all bad?

 No, obviously not.
 Divi and Avada are sold almost a million times.
 These multi-purpose themes are a good fit for people who do not want or know how to code but still want to develop websites.
 As long as you keep a close eye on these pitfalls (maintenance costs, design and SEO), you will be able to create good looking websites with decent performance.
 Some people even manage to get a 70/100 score on Google Lighthouse.
-That is quite a good score and should allow you to score on the first page of Google, as the industries standard/average is pretty low.
+That is not brilliant, but it will not prevent you from scoring on the first page of Google either, as the industries standard/average is pretty low.

 ## Conclusion